Lebanon to default on debt amid financial unrest | DW | 07.03.2020

 The value of the pound, which is pegged to the dollar, has sunk and banks have introduced tough restrictions on dollar withdrawals and transfers.
 The unrest has been fueled by lackluster economic growth, high unemployment and months of anti-government protests.

-The country's $87 billion in debt is roughly 155% of its gross domestic product.
+At the end of 2019, the country's $87 billion in debt was roughly 155% of its gross domestic product (GDP).
 Lebanon has never defaulted on its sovereign debt before.

 Local banks, who are the main lender in Lebanon, have argued against debt default, saying it would harm the banking sector and damage its standing with foreign creditors.